On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the presence of spillback

 \begin{remark} In contrast to the triangular case, the convergence result holds for the strictly concave case even in the presence of vehicle spillback.
 An intuitive explanation, as we mention before, is related to the nonlinear effect caused by the strictly concave fundamental diagram.
 Figure \ref{figvariations1} compares the supply profiles observed at the entrance of link $I_3$ when the whole link is in the congested phase.
 As $\Delta_B\to 0$, in the triangular case the oscillation in $S_3(t)$ has the biggest amplitude and becomes more and more frequent, causing the total variation to blow up and the convergence \eqref{weakconveqn2} to fail.
 On the other hand, in the strictly concave case the oscillation in $S_3(t)$ is damped as it gets more and more frequent.
 In fact, one may easily show by \eqref{boundonjump} that the supply $S_3(t)$ has uniform bounded variation regardless of the cycle length $\Delta_B$.
 Thus the convergence \eqref{weakconveqn2} continues to hold in this case. \end{remark}

 We are now in a position ready to state and prove the convergence result for the strictly concave case.

-\begin{theorem} Consider a network with a fixed-cycle-and-split signal control at each node, where the flow dynamic on each link is governed by a Hamilton-Jacobi equation \eqref{HJE} with a smooth and strictly concave fundamental diagram.
-We further assume that the entrance of each link may remain in the congested phase for some time.
+\begin{theorem} Consider a network with a fixed-cycle-and-split signal control at each node, where the flow dynamic on each link is governed by a Hamilton-Jacobi equation \eqref{HJE} with a strictly concave fundamental diagram.
+We further assume that the entrance of each link may remain in the congested phase for some period of time, which spans at least several signal cycles.
 Then the solution of this network converges to the one corresponding to the continuum signal model, when the traffic signal cycles tend to zero. \end{theorem} \begin{proof} For the junction depicted in Figure \ref{figsimplemerge}, if the entrance of $I_3$ is in the uncongested phase, the convergence is proven in Theorem \ref{thmconvns}.
 If $I_3$ is dominated by the congested phase, Lemma \ref{strictconcavespthm} asserts that $S_3(t)$ converges to some $S_3^*(t)$ uniformly and in the $L^2$-norm as $\Delta_B\to 0$, which implies the same convergence $\mathcal{S}_3^1(t) \to \mathcal{S}_3^{1,*}(t)$, where $\mathcal{S}_3^1(t)=\min\{C_1,\,S_3(t)\}$, $\mathcal{S}_3^{1,*}(t)=\min\{C_1,\,S_3^*(t)\}$.
 Thus we have

 uniformly for all $t\in[0,\,T]$.
 We then apply a proof similar to that in Theorem \ref{thmconvns} and conclude the Moskowitz function $N^{\Delta_A}(t,\,x)$ converges to $N^0(t,\,x)$ on $I_1$ as $\Delta_A\to 0$.